Adding A New Chandelier

-Almost there as we enter in to week 5 of the ORC: Our New Chandelier which adds just the right amount of panache to this stately library.
+Almost there as we enter in to week 5 of the ORC: Adding A New Chandelier which adds just the right amount of panache to this stately library.

 *Please note that I was graciously compensated for this post.
 This post may contain affiliate links for your convenience.
 These links involve no extra cost to you.
 You can view my full advertising disclosure statement here.